GoblinArchives/LiminalHorror/Liminal Horror System/Principles for Wardens.md

 ## Failure
-- Failure should always move the story forward.
-Often it is the most interesting outcome of all due to the introduction of novel complications.
+- Failure should push the story forward.
-- Foster a table where success and failure is exciting.
-It is encouraged to elicit complications or twists from players.
+- Foster a table where success and failure are equally exciting.
+- It is encouraged to elicit complications or twists from players.

 ##  Die of Fate